-(a) Administration at all levels (principal or superintendent); and (b) Substitute administration at all age or grade levels; and it is active teaching license is required for any teaching beyond substituting.
+(a) Administration at all levels (principal or superintendent); and(b) Substitute administration at all age or grade levels; and it is also valid for substitute

-(c) Substitute duministration at an age of grade levels, and it is also valid for substitute(c) Substitute teaching at any level in any specialty.
-Note: An
+(c) Substitute teaching at any level in any specialty.
+Note: An active teaching license is required for any teaching beyond substituting.